sigilante/nockup/README.md

 - `http-static`:  static HTTP file server.
 - `http-server`:  stateful HTTP server.
 - `repl`:  read-eval-print loop.
-- `chain`:  Nockchain listener, simplified from `nockchain-wallet`.
+- `chain`:  Nockchain listener, built using `nockchain-wallet`.
+- `oracle`:  Nockchain attestation poster, built using `nockchain-wallet`.
 - `rollup`:  Nockchain rollup bundler for NockApps.

 #### Multiple Targets

-A Rust project (and _a fortiori_ a NockApp project) can produce more than one binary target.
+A NockApp project can produce more than one binary target.
 This is scenario is demonstrated by the `grpc` template.

 The default expectation for a single-binary project is to supply the following two files: